QuantumMechanics/NEM-sdk/README.md

 Wallet files (.wlt) are just storing a wallet object as base 64 strings.

-### 9.1 - Create a simple wallet
+### 9.1 - Create simple wallets

-Create a wallet with the primary account's private key generated from a PRNG
+`nem.model.wallet.createPRNG` create a wallet with the primary account's private key generated from a PRNG

 ```javascript
 // Set a wallet name